 Health or nutrient claims are a common marketing tactic, and in theory, the claims on labels can make it easier to pick up a packet and go if you are watching out for a specific ingredient.

 But when you dig a little deeper, like reading the ingredient list, what is written there?
 What is the overall quality of the ingredients in the food or drink?

-When choosing a healthier product, good quality, nutrient-dense ingredients are important.
-For example, we are now understanding the deleterious effect of consuming too much of the sweet stuff, yet a low-fat product can often contain increased amounts of added sugar making it palatable (and moreish), but turning this seemingly healthy low-fat product into something not so great.
+When choosing a healthier product, good quality and nutrient-dense ingredients are important.
+For example, we are now understanding the deleterious effect of consuming too much of the sweet stuff, yet a low-fat product can often contain increased amounts of added sugar making it palatable (and moreish), turning this seemingly healthy low-fat product into something not so great.

 Ideally, though, as said by Lindsay Moyer, Senior Nutritionist at the Center for Science in the Public Interest, “A healthy label should not be a marketing tool that helps marginally better processed food compete with truly healthy foods like fruits and vegetables.”

 - Taillie, Lindsey Smith et al 2017, ‘No Fat, No Sugar, No Salt . . .
 No Problem?
 Prevalence of “Low-Content” Nutrient Claims and Their Associations with the Nutritional Profile of Food and Beverage Purchases in the United States’, Journal of the Academy of Nutrition and Dietetics, [Epub ahead of print].

 - Australian Government, ‘Australia New Zealand Food Standards Code – Schedule 4 – Nutrition, health and related claims’, Federal Register of Legislation, viewed 27 March 2017, <https://www.legislation.gov.au/Details/F2016C00189>